 The Rocky Reach SPCC plan (June 2002, revised January 2003) is designed to fulfill the requirement of 40 CFR 112, EPA Oil Pollution Prevention Regulations.
 The plan describes practices, procedures, structures and equipment at the facility to prevent spills and to mitigate or preclude any adverse impact on the environment.
 The SPCC plan is approved by EPA and is reviewed and revised at least every three years or within 60 days of a spill (a discharge of more than 1,000 U.S. gallons of oil and/or hazardous materials or discharges of oil and/or hazardous material in harmful quantities, as defined in 40 CFR 110, into navigable waters in two reportable spill events within any 12-month period).
-The SPCC plan provides the locations, quantities and contents of oil products stored at the Project, a description of potential spill situations and control systems, and a detailed list of spill prevention measures associated with specific runoff and other drainage systems, storage locations, oil-containing equipment, maintenance activities and personnel training.
+The SPCC plan provides the locations, quantities and control systems, and a detailed list of spill prevention measures associated with specific runoff and other drainage systems, storage locations, oil-containing equipment, maintenance activities and personnel training.